clewisdavis/The-Joy-of-React/course-notes.md

 - Update the multiple avatars.
 - AC's
   - Create an array that holds the data needed for all the avatars.
-  - The array should be iterated over, creating an `<Avatar />` element for each item in teh array.
+  - The array should be iterated over, creating an `<Avatar />` element for each item in the array.
   - Should be no key warnings in the console.

 ```JAVASCRIPT